nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 TokenBindingMessage still validates when sent with different application data.

-Early data ticket age window
+Early Data Ticket Age Window
 ----------------------------

 When an attacker with control of the PSK secret replays a TokenBindingMessage,